Master of Urban and Regional Planning

 The CU Denver MURP program believes that successful city-building requires expertise, breadth, interdisciplinary understanding, and creativity.
 Our program emphasizes thinking outside traditional professional silos and we encourage students to explore the planning profession by following a self-directed path and develop expertise in the areas that matter most to them.

-In keeping with this spirit, the MURP program offers nine dual degree options and one overlapping degree option.
-In order to pursue a dual or overlapping degree, you must be accepted into both programs separately.
-You may choose to apply to another program to pursue a dual or overlapping degree after you have entered the MURP program.
+In keeping with this spirit, the MURP program offers ten dual degree options.
+In order to pursue a dual degree, you must be accepted into both programs separately.
+You may choose to apply to another program to pursue a dual degree after you have entered the MURP program.
 Once admitted to a dual degree, you must complete the work for both degrees before you can graduate from either.
-Please visit the Master of Urban Design program page for information on the overlapping degree option with that program.
-Pursuing a dual or overlapping degree provides a reduction in the number of credits required than you would need if you earned each degree separately, saving both time and money.
+Pursuing a dual degree provides a reduction in the number of credits required than you would need if you earned each degree separately, saving both time and money.

 Travel Study Opportunities